 - Porterhouse T-bone

-- Steak kabob (hold the risk and ask for extra veggies)
+- Steak kabob (hold the rice and ask for a house salad side)

 - Road kill

-- Filet medallions (hold the rice and ask for extra veggies)
+- Filet medallions (hold the rice and ask for a house salad side)

 - Prime rib

 - Full or half slab of ribs (order dry without the sauce)

 Note: if you’re strict keto, you’ll want to ask what kind of vegetables come in your side dish.
 The safest options are steamed broccoli or grilled asparagus.
 If your vegetable medley comes with squash, peas, beans, or carrots, then don’t eat it and ask for a side salad instead.
 Avoid the mini-marshmallows and caramel sauce.